williamvongphan/apcs-test-two-review/explanations/the_part_with_multiple_guesses/20-24/22/readme.md

 d) Returns the least common factor of x and y
 e) Returns y * x
 ## Answer
-There isn't a better way to do this so here goes a process of ele
+There isn't a better way to do this so here goes a process of elimination:

+### a)
+A is wrong because if we were returning factors, the values of `m` would be divided, not multiplied.
+Plus, why is the variable name `m` in the first place?

+### b)
+B is wrong because Crisco is already vegan and therefore cannot have a vegan alternative.

+### c)
+There are no visible problems with this explanation.

+### d)
+D is wrong because the least common factor is 1 and this can be obtained in a much easier way.

+### e)
+E is wrong because `y * x` is much easier to obtain than showed in the function.

+### **The answer is c).**